Eugenics And Reproduction Licenses FAQs

 The text above was copied from the Gattaca Wikipedia Article, under CC-BY-SA 4.0.

 More to the point, most people underestimate how much social status is determined by genetics.
 Humans have essentially lived under social caste-based societies with low, stable social mobility for nearly all of human history.
-We essentially already live in a world where intelligence, fitness, social status, socio-economic mobility, etc are all mainly determined by genetics.
-Hence, there would be no reason to fear or believe that accepting eugenics and race realism would lead to a Gattaca-like world that’s much different from the one that we currently live in.
+We already live in a world where intelligence, fitness, social status, socio-economic mobility, etc are all mainly determined by inheritance.
+Hence, there is no reason to fear or believe that accepting eugenics and race realism would lead to a Gattaca-like world that’s much different from the one that we currently live in.

 Read More: